Christiansborg Palace (1st)

-The first Christiansborg Palace in Copenhagen, Denmark, was built on Slotsholmen in 1745 as a new main residence for King Christian VI of Denmark.
+The first Christiansborg Palace in Copenhagen, Denmark, was built on Slotsholmen in 1745 as a new main residence for King Christian VI of Denmark-Norway.
 It was built on the same site as its predecessor, Copenhagen Castle, which had assumed a monstrous appearance and started to crumble under its own weight after several extensions.

 The palace existed for just under half a century since it was almost completely destroyed by a fire in 1794.
 The surviving parts, which included the show grounds, the court theatre and the Marble Bridge with its two pavilions, were incorporated into the second Christiansborg Palace which succeeded it.
 These parts also survived the fire of 1884 which destroyed the second palace and are now part of the present day Christiansborg Palace which houses both the Danish Parliament, Supreme Court and Prime Minister's Office.

 History

 Construction of the new palace

 Demolition of the overextended and antiquated Copenhagen Castle began in 1731 to make room for the new palace which was named Christiansborg after its founder.
 The king commissioned architect Elias David Häusser to build the new palace.

 Construction of the magnificent new palace began in 1733.
+The structure was intended to be a grand square Baroque palace complete with stables, a court theatre, and a palace church.
+Reflecting the grandeur of an absolute monarchy, the new Christiansborg became Northern Europe’s largest palace with 348 rooms designed to accommodate about 1000 people of the Royal Court.

-From 1736 the younger architects Lauritz de Thurah and Nicolai Eigtved were put in charge of designing the interior.
-In 1738 a palace commission was set up to supervise the construction.
-Work only progressed slowly due to lack of funds and on several occasions threatened to come to a complete standstill.
-However, by 1740 the main wing was partially ready for use and Christian VI took up residence at a grandiose ceremony on 26 November 1740.
+From 1736, younger architects Lauritz de Thurah and Nicolai Eigtved took over the interior design.
+In 1738, a palace commission was established to oversee the construction, which faced financial difficulties and slow progress.
+Despite these challenges, by 1740 parts of the palace were ready for use, and Christian VI moved in on 26 November 1740.

-When Häusser retired from the project in 1742, Eigtved was charged with completing the palace.
-This happened in 1745.
+Upon Häusser's retirement in 1742, Eigtved was tasked with completing the palace, which he did by 1745.
 The palace commission was dissolved on 22 February 1745.

-The total costs of the new palace were 2.7 million Rigsdaler, the equivalent to half of the state's annual income.
+The total cost of the new palace was 2.7 million Rigsdaler, half of the state's annual income.

 The fire of 1794

-On 26 February 1794, Christiansborg Palace was devastated by a fire.
-It began in an overheated stove close to the Grand Hall.
+On 26 February 1794, a fire broke out at Christiansborg Palace, originating from an overheated stove near the Grand Hall.
+The fire led to the destruction of the palace, with only a few parts surviving, such as the Royal Stables and the court theatre.
+Following the fire, the King moved to Amalienborg Palace, and the construction of a new palace was delayed due to several national crises.